Peter Gibbons: Racing career

-Gibbons competed in 81 CASCAR Super Series events, with 17 wins, 40 Top-5, 59 Top-10 and 8 pole-positions and 2 championships (1999 and 2000).
-He also competed in 25 CASCAR East Series events and had 3 wins, 13 Top-5, 14 Top-10 and 5 pole-positions.
+Gibbons competed in 81 CASCAR Super Series events, with 17 wins, 40 top-fives, 59 top-tens and eight pole-positions and two championships (1999 and 2000).
+He also competed in 25 CASCAR East Series events and had three wins, 13 top-fives, 14 top-tens and five pole-positions.
 He was the runner-up in the 2000 season.
-Gibbons competed in 4 CASCAR West Series events, with 2 Top-5 and 4 Top-10.
+Gibbons competed in four CASCAR West Series events, with two top-fives and four top-tens.

-He competed in two NASCAR Busch Series events and failed to qualify in four other races.
+Gibbons competed in two NASCAR Busch Series events and failed to qualify in four other races.
 He also attempted one NASCAR Craftsman Truck Series event but failed to qualify.
 He competed in 12 events of the NASCAR North Tour and in 25 events in NASCAR Canadian Tire Series.

-Gibbons also competed in 10 ARCA Racing Series events and failed to qualify for one race.
+Gibbons also competed in ten ARCA Racing Series events and failed to qualify for one race.
 He won a NASCAR Sportsman Division race in 1992 and made 22 total starts in the series between 1990 and 1993.